 Bus 482 Business Policy and Organization 5 credits Case studies of policy and administration of business; intellectual discipline which permits understanding a problem, planning a program of action, progression to execution and constant review; original work in analysis and policy decisions.
-Prerequisite: Senior standing and permission. (fall, winter, spring)
+Prerequisite: All Business Core; Senior standing. (fall, winter, spring)